-However, paper towel advocates will usually bring up the following, “Paper towels are so much more hygienic than cloth towels for cleaning.”
+Paper towel advocates will usually bring up the following to dismantle the cloth argument, “Paper towels are so much more hygienic than cloth towels for cleaning.”

 Is this a fact or an or has the paper towel industry simply been really good at selling people on fighting scary germs with paper towels?

 However, on the flip side you can clean very well with cloth.
-In fact, cloth cleaning towels can work just as well as paper towels, when used correctly, only without the cost and paper use.
+Cloth cleaning towels can work just as well as paper towels, when used correctly, only without the cost and paper use.

-For general cleaning like wiping down a counter covered with bread crumbs or for things like apple juice and baby food spills or other non-bacteria spills you can use a cloth to death for the mess.
-Wipe up the juice, wring out the towel, get it wet, and wipe again.
+For general cleaning like wiping down a counter covered with bread crumbs or for apple juice and baby food spills or other non-bacteria spills you can use a cloth to wipe up the mess, wring out the towel, get it wet, and wipe again.
 It’s all good.